roddhjav/pass-import/README.md

 ## Security consideration

-Passwords should generally not be written in a plain text form on the drive.
+Passwords should not be written in plain text form on the drive.
 Therefore when possible you should pipe your passwords to pass import:
 ```sh
 my_password_manager_export_cmd | pass import keepass